KleberVales/calculate-diagonal-difference/README.md

 1. The first line contains a single integer, n, the size of the square matrix.
 2. The next n lines each contain n space-separated integers, representing rows of the matrix.

+## Output Format:

+Return a single integer, the absolute difference between the sums of the diagonals.